 Yes, there are far cheaper, Asian-made belts available.
 However, in the long run, ours are likely to save you money.
 There are times when the cheap-ass product will do just fine, but if you intend to actually use it, cartridge belts are not one them.
-The inexpensive cartridge belts from India and China (sold by various companies worldwide) are made using the cheapest possible materials by workers who have no idea what they are for.
-Pockets are frequently too small, snaps and eyelets often tear out the first time they are used and they can turn funky colors in the sunlight after a few hours.
+The inexpensive belts from India and China (sold by various companies worldwide) are made using the cheapest possible materials by workers who have no idea what they are for.
+Pockets are frequently too small, flaps too short, snaps and eyelets are paper thin and tear out the first time they are used and the webbing can turn funky colors in the sunlight after a few hours.
 By comparison, our belts are every bit as tough as those issued by the US military in WWII.
 Why?

 Size: Our belts will adjust large enough to fit a 43" waist.
 If you are larger, check the cartridge belt page for our extender belts.